The Fall 2022 Certificate Course

 In our yearlong postgraduate program, clinicians, social workers and community practitioners learn to deepen their work by using core psychoanalytic ideas to think about themselves, their clients, and the settings in which they practice.

-Upon completing the first year of didactic coursework and case conferences, students will receive a certificate in psychoanalytic social work practice and be eligible to continue in the Advanced Program, which includes supervision.
+This unique program centers on the practice of social work and emphasizes how psychoanalytic theory and concepts can help social workers to reflect more critically and meaningfully on their work.
+Upon completing the first year of didactic coursework and case conferences, students will receive a certificate in psychoanalytic social work practice and will be eligible to continue in the Advanced Program, which includes supervision.

 The Sue Fairbanks Academy welcomes all applicants and encourages anyone who 1) is practicing as a clinician or social worker/case manager in a social work or related field and 2) has an MSW or related degree to join us.
 This program is designed for clinicians, clinical case managers, and those working in a range of settings (e.g., private practice, community mental health, etc.).

 We believe that as social workers are increasingly called upon to do more with less, it is crucial that we offer opportunities for social workers to think both meaningfully and critically about our work, and that psychoanalytic ideas can help us in all aspects of our work.